 The Canadian Citizenship Act imposes no disabilities on the married woman, which means that she neither acquires nor loses Canadian citizenship by marriage.
-A female alien who marries a Canadian citizen and has been legally admitted to Canada may obtain Canadian citizenship after living in Canada for only one year, instead of the three years normally required.
-On the other hand, a married Canadian woman cannot pass on her citizenship to a child born to her abroad.
-However, an amendment recently introduced in the House of Commons provides for equal rights, conditions and privileges for all Canadians without distinction on grounds of sex.
+A female or a male alien who marries a Canadian citizen and has been legally admitted to Canada may obtain

+Canadian citizenship after living in Canadian for three years.
+A married Canadian woman can pass on her citizenship to a child born to her abroad.